IqraBaluch/Web_Scrapping/README.md

 This function can take in just the name of a tag and returns a list of all occurrences of that tag.

 print(soup.find_all("h1"))

+## Select for CSS Selectors
+Another way to capture your desired elements with the soup object is to use CSS selectors.
+The .select() method will take in all of the CSS selectors you normally use in a .css file!